Diabetic Diet Food List (With Tables)

 Dairy

-Many people with diabetes find themselves in challenging situations when it comes to choosing the best dairy products.
-One reason is that daily products contain a little carbohydrates.
+Many people with diabetes find it challenging to choose the best dairy products.
+One reason is that daily products contain few carbohydrates.

 On the other hand, dairy provides proteins, calcium, and vitamin D.

-If you are trying to keep your saturated fat intake under control, opt for low fat or fat-free dairy.
+If you want to control your saturated fat intake, choose low-fat or fat-free dairy.

-The most critical items to watch out for are sweetened dairy products because sweeteners can significantly increase the carb count.
+Sweetened dairy products are the most critical items to watch out for because sweeteners can significantly increase the carb count.

-Instead, choose unsweetened yogurts and other dairy products, to which you can incorporate some little fruits if necessary.
+Instead, choose unsweetened yogurts and other dairy products and add some fruits if necessary.

-Compared to most milk products, cheese generally has fewer carbs and a greater density of fat and protein.
+Cheese generally has fewer carbs and a greater density of fat and protein than most milk products.
 What dairy products should you include in your list?

 Low-Fat Milk